 Canadian Federal Age ncies Roles and Responsibilities Immediate Notice / Verbal Re port Subsequent Reporting Transportation Safety Board of Canada (TSB) TSB operates a 24/7 emergency hotline.
-They investigate and provide support to partner agencies such as CER and Transport Canada during air, marine, pipeline, and rail transportation incidents. steps inc OERS as Informa compan TSB reporting hotline as soon as possible after discovery of dicated in Section CER Immediate Notice / Verbal Report.
-In well as by telephone. tion required by the TSB is separately identified in the OERS y to ensure the information required by the TSB is entered timeline.
-OERS will automatically forward this information to as soon as it becomes available and no later than 30 days after the occurrence Emergency Response Assistance Canada (ERAC) Pembina has registered Emergency Response Assistance Plans (ERAPs) with ERAC which provides first response to road, rail, and stationary tank incidents involving flammable gases, or for rail incidents involving flammable liquids (>450L).
-Transport Canada CANUTEC In the e vent of an emergency involving dangerous goods, call CAN UTEC at 1-888-CAN-UTEC (226-88 32), 613-996-6666 or 666 on a cellular phone.
+They investigate and provide support to partner agencies such as CER and Transport Canada during air, marine, pipeline, and rail transportation incidents.
+Call the TSB reporting hotline as soon as possible after discovery of a reportable occurrence.
+Follow the steps indicated in Section CER Immediate Notice / Verbal Report.
+Information must be entered in the OERS as well as by telephone.
+Information required by the TSB is separately identified in the OERS.
+It is the responsibility of the company to ensure the information required by the TSB is entered into OERS in accordance with their 30-day timeline.
+OERS will automatically forward this information to the TSB within the timeline.
+Emergency Response Assistance Canada (ERAC) Pembina has registered Emergency Response Assistance Plans (ERAPs) with ERAC which provides first response to road, rail, and stationary tank incidents involving flammable gases, or for rail incidents involving flammable liquids (>450L).
+Transport Canada CANUTEC In the ev vent of an emergency involving dangerous goods, call CAN IUTEC at 1-888-CAN-UTEC (226-88 32), 613-996-6666 or 666 on a cellular phone.
 CANUTEC is the Canadian Transport Emergency Centre operated by the Transportation of Dangerous Goods (TDG) Directorate of Transport Canada.
 The Directorate's overall mandate is to promote public safety in the transportation of dangerous goods by all modes.
 CANUTEC staff do not go to the site of an incident, however, should onsite assistance be required, CANUTEC can assist in the activation of industry emergency response plans.
 CANUTEC may also provide communication links with the appropriate industry, government or medical specialists.
-TheA poAn oTheTheThe death of a person; erson sustaining injuries that required immediate medical t evacuation of people or their shelter in place; closure of a facility used in loading or unloading of dangero closure of a road, a main railway or a main waterway; means of containment has been damaged to the extent the centre sill or stub of a tank car is broken or there is a crack reatment; ous goods; at its integrity is compromised, or; in the metal equal to or greater th Responders are encouraged to review the Emergency Response Guidebook 2024 (available online).
-Class Description Packing Group or ntity Suidebook 2024 (dvallable offilie).
-1 Explosives quantity 2 Gases: Compressed, deeply refrigerated, liquefied or dissolved under pressure quantity 3 Flammable and combustible liquids l or II Any quantity 4 Flammable solids or 30 kg 5 Oxidizing substances; organic peroxides A or B Any quantity 6 Poisonous (toxic) and infectious substances 7 Nuclear substances that are radioactive vel of ionizing radiation greater than the level established in section 39 ne "Packing and Transport of Nuclear Substances Regulation, 2015" 8 Corrosives 9 Miscellaneous products, substances or organisms dangerous to life, health, property or the environment when handled II or III, or without 30 L packing group or 30 kg Refer to Part 8 of the TDG Reporting Requirements for further info mation, including details to includ e in the report, report distribution, and manner of submission. r-up report in writing is required to be submitted to the Mirner information, including details to include in the report, re on which the initial report was made.
-Refer to Part 8 of the TDG Reporting Requirem ubmission.
+The A pe An e The The The death of a person; erson sustaining injuries that required immediate medical tevacuation of people or their shelter in place; closure of a facility used in loading or unloading of dangere closure of a road, a main railway or a main waterway; means of containment has been damaged to the extent the centre sill or stub of a tank car is broken or there is a crack reatment; ous goods; at its integrity is compromised, or; in the metal equal to or greater th Responders are encouraged to review the Emergency Response Guidebook 2024 (available online).
+Class Description Packing Group or Category Qua ntity Culue 200 x 202 x (u tulius le orinine).
+1 Explosives quantity 2 Gases: Compressed, deeply refrigerated, liquefied or dissolved under pressure quantity 3 Flammable and combustible liquids I or II Any quantity 4 Flammable solids III 30 I or 30 kg 5 Oxidizing substances; organic peroxides A or B Any quantity 6 Poisonous (toxic) and infectious substances 7 Nuclear substances that are radioactive vel of ionizing radiation greater than the level established in section 39 ne "Packing and Transport of Nuclear Substances Regulation, 2015" 8 Corrosives 9 Miscellaneous products, substances or organisms dangerous to life, health, property or the environment when handled II or III, or without 30 I packing group or 30 kg Refer to Part 8 of the TDG Reporting Requirements for further info rmation, including details to includ e in the report, report distribution, and manner of submission. -up report in writing is required to be submitted to the Mir er information, including details to include in the report, re on which the initial report was made.
+Refer to Part 8 of the TDG Reporting Requireme ubmission.